Length: 1-5k words

 Also, this paint reeks.
-Of course, they shouldn’t have trusted Terri, but when it comes to repairing dorm rooms, she’s the resident expert.
+Of course, they shouldn’t have trusted Taz, but when it comes to repairing dorm rooms, she’s the resident expert.

 “Is this going well?”
 Averman enquires, gesturing at the wall.

 In response Mendoza starts humming what Averman believes is the school song.
-He doesn’t know what is worse, that Mendoza is singing it, or that he recognises it.
+He doesn’t know what is worse, that Mendoza is singing it, or that he recognizes it.

 He flicks some paint in Luis’ direction.
 “Luis!
 This paint isn’t really taking.”

 Luis gives him a goofy grin.
 “You got a headache?”
 Luis asks.
 “I’ve got a headache.”

 Averman shrugs.
 “I’m ok.”

 “That nice.”
 Luis gives him an even larger grin.
 “Being ok is… nice.”